Deadly Mistakes Proposal Writers Make

 - Similar testimony from other customers

 Even if prospective client is asking you ‘ How makes you unique?’ – what s/he is trying to understand is – how you are different from others (so that those extra things can help us get along well).
 Every business/ individual is unique in its own way.
-Trust me, the right way to answer such question is by putting across facts, speciality, hard-strengths, soft-strengths so that you are considered the best among the pack.
+Trust me, the right way to answer such a question is by putting across facts, specialty, hard-strengths, soft-strengths so that you are considered the best among the pack.

 Even considering above seemingly-similar-answers, you can make your business (products/ services) clearly stand out from the rest of the crowd and be presented as the one most suited to do the assignment.

-You certainly do not have to say any bad or derogatory words about your competitors but you can provide fact based points to compare for your prospects.
+You certainly do not have to say any bad or derogatory words about your competitors but you can provide fact-based points to compare for your prospects.

 This, not only makes your company/ product/ service stand out but, impresses your client that you know your space/ competition/ industry/ sector really really well.
-You are lot better than most other players, right?
+You are a lot better than most other players, right?